tvgerwe/ENEXIS/workspaces/sandeep/ned/ai-agents/README.md

 **prophet_api_forecast.py**
 SUMMARY: FastAPI microservice and core logic for Prophet-based forecasting using saved models.
 Provides a core function for generating forecasts from trained Prophet models, handling file uploads, regressor management, and robust time range logic.
 Used by the unified API and orchestration layer for modular time series forecasting workflows.

----

-**prophet_crossvalidation_core.py**
-SUMMARY: FastAPI microservice and core logic for Prophet cross-validation and performance metrics.
-Provides a core function for running Prophet's cross-validation and metrics, handling file uploads, column normalization, and robust error/debug logging.
-Used by the unified API and orchestration layer for modular time series validation workflows.